Skip to main content

 • SMO 3: International Standards on Auditing

-Under the Companies Act, 2013, auditing standards issued by ICAI and notified by the Ministry of Corporate Affairs are mandatory for the audit of financial statements in India.
-ICAI, through its Auditing and Assurance Standards Board (AASB), is responsible for developing auditing standards for application in the jurisdiction.
+Under the Companies Act, 2013, auditing standards issued by the Institute of Chartered Accountants of India (ICAI) and prescribed by the relevant authorities are mandatory for statutory audits in India.
+ICAI, through its Auditing and Assurance Standards Board, is responsible for developing Standards on Auditing (SAs) for application in the jurisdiction.

 Current Status: Review & Improve